Best Free Video Streaming Services

 - Watchlist feature

 - Live streaming channels can grow stale with repeat viewing

 - Commercial breaks tend to be highly repetitive

-With 35,000 movies and shows, Tubi is the rare free streaming service that offers some quality amid the low-budget fluff.
+With 45,000+ movies shows, Tubi is the rare free streaming service that offers some quality amid the low-budget fluff.
 It offers more titles than any other streaming service, free or paid.
 You’ll definitely see some films and shows you recognize.

 Tubi offers many well-curated categories like anime, action, faith, comedy, LGBTQ, romance, and sci-fi & fantasy.
 There are also more thoughtful categories like cult classics, highly rated on Rotten Tomatoes, and “not on Netflix.”
 This ability to navigate titles makes it a standout in the category.

 You’ll also find exercise videos, travel shows, and stand-up comedy performances.
 There’s even a separate kids section so parents can switch to that mode without fear of their children stumbling back into the more adult titles.
-Tubi’s variety is quite impressive, and original content will be coming to the service soon.
+Tubi’s variety is quite impressive, and there is even original content as well.

 - Large library includes some A-list titles and award winners